Christof93/archimob-tools/README.md

  - **get_word_elements(tree)**
+  return all the word elements in the tree

  - **get_utterance_elements(tree)**
+   return all the utterance elements in the tree

  - **find_word(elem_id,element_tree)**
+   return a word given its id and the tree.

  - **find_utterance(elem_id,element_tree)**
+  return an utterance given its id and the tree

  - **get_id(elem)**
+  return the id of an element

  - **replace_content(xml_doc, ref_xml_doc)**

-    replace all utterances in a document with utterances from another document.
+    replace all utterances in a document with utterances from another version of the same document.
 Takes element trees as input.

  - **make_empty_doc(title,release="1.0")**